postmodern/chars.rb/README.txt

 == DESCRIPTION:

-Chars is a library for working with various character sets, recognizing text and generating random text from specific character sets.
+Chars is a Ruby library for working with various character sets, recognizing text and generating random text from specific character sets.

 == FEATURES: